 Even so, with the exception of my Pilot School classes at CRLS, I noticed as a student that the cohort of peers in my classes became whiter and wealthier the older I grew.

 More than a quarter of a century later, inequity still pervades our school system.
 My experience as a white student in our schools was markedly different than my child's as a Black student.
 Across our schools, students of color and students from low-income families have rightfully demanded that we do better.

 I am running for reelection to the School Committee because I know we can and must do better.
-I am running to partner with students, families, educators, and community partners on the critical task of providing all children with the academically rigorous, joyful, culturally affirming education they deserve.
+I am running to continue partnering with students, families, educators, and community partners on the critical task of providing all children with the academically rigorous, joyful, culturally affirming education they deserve.